OCCUPATIONAL LICENSURE SPECIALIST, J19

 Knowledge, Skills and Abilities required to perform duties at this level include knowledge of investigative methods and techniques; of state adopted construction codes and technical standards; of electrical, mechanical or plumbing theories; of the standards governing the installation, maintenance, repair and modification of electrical, heating, air conditioning, natural gas piping, refrigeration, fire alarms, burglar alarms, fire sprinkler alarms or plumbing systems in industrial, commercial or residential structures; of welding and sheet metal duct work; of the Oklahoma Electrical Licensing Act, Oklahoma Mechanical Licensing Act, Oklahoma Alarm Industry Act or Oklahoma Plumbing Licensing Act.
 Ability is required to establish and maintain effective working relationships with others; to follow written and oral instructions; to apply appropriate trade theories and standards to an actual job; to interpret laws, codes and ordinances; and to read and interpret blueprints and specifications.

-Education and Experience requirements at this level consist of completion of a United States Department of Labor approved electricians’, mechanical or plumbing training course; or completion of thirty semester hours at an accredited college or university in courses relating to the designing, installation and construction of electrical, mechanical or plumbing systems; or an accredited vocational program in the specific field and licensure as an electrical, mechanical or plumbing journeyman; or contractor in accordance with the Oklahoma State Electrical Licensure Law, Oklahoma State Mechanical Licensure Law or Oklahoma State Plumbing Licensing Law and five years licensed experience in the electrical, mechanical or plumbing trade field involving industrial, commercial or institutional experience; or licensure as a fire alarm, burglar alarm, fire sprinkler technician, or manager in accordance with the Oklahoma State Alarm Industry Act and five years licensed experience in the alarm trade field involving industrial, commercial or institutional experience.
+Education and Experience requirements at this level consist of completion of of thirty accredited semester hours in courses relating to the designing, installation and construction of electrical, mechanical or plumbing systems; OR completion of a CLEET certified course in law, public safety, correction and security; OR a Bachelor's degree from an accredited college or university and one year of experience in the electrical, mechanical or plumbing trades involving industrial, commercial, regulatory or institutional experience; OR licensure as a fire alarm, burglar alarm, locksmith or fire sprinkler technician, or manager in accordance with the Oklahoma State Alarm Industry Act and one year licensed experience in the alarm trade; OR one year of experience conducting forensic investigations, auditing, or providing security or law enforcement services; or an equivalent combination of education and experience.

 Level II Code: J19B Salary Band: J